 What to Expect After your Interview

 If you are successful in your interview and are ready to begin the journey to become a dental nurse.
 Firstly you will be required to be vaccinated against Hep B and Tuberculosis.
 These vaccinations are required since we may come into contact in when working in a dental practice.
-From there, you are clear start your work as a trainee dental nurse.
+From there, you are clear to start your work as a trainee dental nurse.

 To begin with, you will be observing and shadowing one of the dental nurses.
 Being a dental nurse at Carillon Dental Care comes with a lot of responsibility as you are the heart of your surgery, determining the smooth running of each day for you and the clinician.